Peperomia dolabriformis [pep-er-ROH-mee-uh, doh-la-brih-FOR-miss], is a shrubby succulent Peperomia plant with purse-shaped foliage and woody stems.

 It’s native to the warm valleys of Peru.
 Peperomia Dolabriformis is part of the Peperomia genus.

-Plants in this genus are commonly called radiator plants.
+All plants in the Peperomia genus are commonly called “Radiator plants.”

 They’re typically short with stout stems and thick leaves.

 The Prayer Pepper plant thrives in containers and pots and remains relatively small, making it a simple houseplant to cultivate.

 Size and Growth

 The shape of the foliage resembles pea pods or small purses.

 They are lime green and appear folded in half.

 The top of each leaf has a dark green translucent stripe along the fold, helping the foliage absorb more light.